peishanh/Bagel-Protocol/protein_production.md

 5. Seal the cultures with tube seals (one sheet of breathable seal can be cut into 8 squares for 8 tubes)
 6. Incubate with shaking at 37 ˚C for 24 hours

+###Tips and tricks

++ If you have colonies that are white, are not smooth on the surface, and have rough edges they may be contamination.
+Do not inoculate with one of these colonies; choose a small, round shiny colony.

 ## Day 3: Expression cultures